dfinity/examples/motoko/simple-to-do/README.md

    dfx canister call simple_to_do addTodo '("Deploy the project")'
    ```

-1. Display the to-do checklist by invoking the `showTodos` method of your
+1. Display the to-do checklist by invoking the `showTodos` method.
-   canister.

    ```text
    dfx canister call simple_to_do showTodos